nastasia-iv/bseq-kit/README.md

 ## Overview

 ***bseq-kit*** is a mini-program that allows the user to work with nucleotide and amino acid sequences, as well as fastq format data.
-This tool contains three semantic and functional blocks:
+This tool contains four semantic and functional blocks:

 #### :round_pushpin: run_dna_rna_tools
 Block for working with nucleotide sequences.
 It can converts a DNA/RNA sequence into its reverse, complement, reverse-complement form, or translate to its trancribe form.